paulkarpenko/us-code-ui/uscode/title-20-education/chapter-052-education-for-economic-security.md

 ### Statutory Notes

 #### References in Text
 The Toxic Substances Control Act, referred to in subsec. (b)(2)(A), (3)(A), is Pub.
 L. 94–469, Oct.
 11, 1976, 90 Stat.
-2003, as amended.
+2003.
 Title II of the Act, as added by Pub.
 L. 99–519, § 2, Oct.
 22, 1986, 100 Stat.
 2970, is classified generally to subchapter II (§ 2641 et seq.) of chapter 53 of Title 15, Commerce and Trade.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2601 of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section2601&num=0&edition=prelim) and Tables.

 #### Amendments
 1990—Pub.
 L. 101–637, § 14(a)(12), inserted section catchline.